gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Previously, executables in distributions would be placed in `bin` directory and couldn't be configured.
 Now you can configure this directory with `executableDir` property.
 See [`application` plugin](userguide/application_plugin.html) for more details.

+### Default CodeNarc has been upgraded to 1.0

+Now [CodeNarc](http://codenarc.sourceforge.net/)'s default version has been upgraded to 1.0, enjoy!

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.